Konano/osu-Download-Button/README.md

-# osu-Download-from-mengsky
+# osu-Download-from-mirror
-Download beatbaps from mengsky (a mirror site)
+Download beatbaps from some mirror sites (Bloodcat, Mengsky and inso)